sbg/sevenbridges-r/README.md

 | <a name="ide"/>IDE container: Rstudio and Shiny server and more | [HTML](http://www.tengfei.name/sevenbridges/vignettes/rstudio.html) | [R Script](http://www.tengfei.name/sevenbridges/vignettes/rstudio.R) |
 | Browse data on the Cancer Genomics Cloud via the Data Explorer, a SPARQL query, <br />or the Datasets API | [HTML](http://www.tengfei.name/sevenbridges/vignettes/cgc-sparql.html) | [R Script](http://www.tengfei.name/sevenbridges/vignettes/cgc-sparql.R) |

-## Launch RStudio and Shiny Server with the Seven Bridges IDE Docker container
+## IDE Docker Image

-In the tutorial for [IDE container](#tutorials) above, we build a Docker container locally from which we can launch RStudio and Shiny.
-To launch the RStudio and Shiny servers, do the following:
+In the tutorial for [IDE container](#tutorials) above, we built a Docker container locally from which we can launch RStudio and Shiny.
+To launch RStudio and Shiny Server with the Seven Bridges IDE Docker container, do the following:

 ```shell
 docker run  -d -p 8787:8787 -p 3838:3838 --name rstudio_shiny_server tengfei/sevenbridges